 A Spanish interpreter can be present to provide interpretive services for other public involvement activities, such as surveys and meetings.
+The City has many employees who are fluent in Spanish and are available for interpretations.
 The presence of the interpreter should be identified at meetings with notices posted to let participants know that this service can be made available.

-Meeting materials (including exhibits, agendas, comment cards, handouts, presentations, pocket cards, postcards, newsletters, etc.) can be translated into Spanish, as needed and if requested in advance, or the interpreter would provide competent oral translation of meeting materials.
+Meeting materials (including exhibits, agendas, comment cards, handouts, presentations, pocket cards, postcards, newsletters, etc.) can be translated into Spanish or other languages, as needed and if requested in advance, or the interpreter would provide competent oral translation of meeting materials.
 Other technical exhibits could use pictograms and photos to communicate the intended message with fewer words.

 Public meeting announcements should be translated into Spanish.
 Translated notification could be added to the English version of these announcements indicating that interpretive services are available upon request and free of cost.
-The City should provide at least one Spanish interpreter at each public meeting, if requested.

-The City should reconsider the effectiveness of their communication strategies and procedures every two and a half years (on the same schedule as the re-evaluation of the LEP Plan).
-The following discussion describes what should occur during this evaluation step.
+The City should reconsider the effectiveness of their communication strategies and procedures every three years (on the same schedule as the reevaluation of the LEP Plan).